 Use legitimate software and keep it up to date

-No matter what your preferred device for online gaming is, it is important that it is configured to automatically apply updates for operating systems, applications and games.
+It is important that your online gaming devices are configured to automatically apply updates for operating systems, applications and games.
 These updates are regularly released by companies in order to introduce new functionality, balance game mechanics and resolve security problems.
-Further, new versions of operating systems, applications and games can include new security features to make it harder for a device to be compromised or for other gamers to cheat.
+New versions of operating systems, applications and games can include new security features to make it harder for devices to be compromised, or for other gamers to cheat.

-When purchasing a new device, consideration should be given to selecting a device that is currently supported by a company that has a proven track record of providing timely updates.
-For example, while all new Apple iPhones will be supported with updates, only some Android-based smartphones will be supported with updates, albeit to varying degrees depending on the particular company.
+When purchasing a new device, you should consider selecting a device that is currently supported by a company that has a proven track record of providing timely updates.
+This can be to varying degrees depending on the company.

 Backup your important files